 - 2. The complaint is not upheld against the Trustee because:- - 2.1.
-The information the Trustee provided to members in relation to the OBSPS' future was not misleading, nor did it amount to 'scaremongering'.
+The information that the Trustee provided to members in relation to the OBSPS' future was not misleading, nor did it amount to 'scaremongering'.
 Furthermore, I do not consider that the Trustee intended it to be so.
 Instead,

 - the information provided was necessary to keep members abreast of developments so that they could consider how the scenarios might affect them.
 It was to provide factual information.
 I have found no maladministration in respect of the announcements and information provided. - 2.2.
 The Trustee has obtained and considered the appropriate advice from suitable parties in order to reach its decisions in respect of: the OBSPS; its future; the Statement of Investment Principles (SIP); and the CETV calculation basis.
 I find that the relevant factors had been considered and the decisions reached were not perverse. - 2.3.
-The CETV calculation basis applicable at the point Mr A was provided with his guaranteed CETV is a matter for the Trustee and any calculation correctly applying that CETV calculation basis was not maladministration.
-I have not found any error in the calculation of Mr A's CETV, it was calculated using the agreed basis at the point of the calculation. - 2.4.
+The CETV calculation basis applicable at the point Mr D was provided with his guaranteed CETV is a matter for the Trustee and any calculation correctly applying that CETV calculation basis was not maladministration.
+I have not found any error in the calculation of Mr D's CETV; it was calculated using the agreed basis at the time of the calculation. - 2.4.
 The Rules that govern the OBSPS do not provide that a CETV shall be recalculated if the CETV calculation basis is changed at a future date.
 Nor is it reasonable to expect the Trustee to recalculate CETVs already paid and increase such payments (or conversely, as the case may be, decrease such payments and seek repayment of any funds already paid, in excess of those calculated on the lower basis).
-In cases such as Mr A's, in which he exercised his right to transfer by requesting a transfer on the former CETV basis, I cannot find maladministration in the Trustee's completion of the transfer out, as the Trustee is bound to action the member's statutory right to transfer, which it did. - 2.5.
+In cases such as Mr D's, in which he exercised his right to transfer by requesting a transfer on the former CETV basis, I cannot find maladministration in the Trustee's completion of the transfer out, as the Trustee is bound to action the member's statutory right to transfer and within the required time frame, which it did. - 2.5.
 The notification requirements in respect of the OBSPS, with regard to this complaint, were either met or not applicable.
-Moreover, the fact that Mr A only became aware of future changes after transferring out of the OBSPS does not amount to maladministration. - 2.6.
-Mr A exercised his right to transfer and the Trustee became bound to carry out his request and complete the transfer within the required timeframe.
+There is no requirement for the Trustee to offer members the option to obtain a CETV on the new calculation basis if they have already been provided with a CETV on the former calculation basis. - 2.6.
+Mr D was given the option to await a CETV calculated on the new basis.
+It was reasonable for the Trustee to offer this option, especially as there was no legal requirement for it to do so.
+I find that sufficient information was provided by the Trustee to enable a member to make an informed decision whether to proceed with the transfer on the former calculation basis or to obtain a CETV calculation on the new basis.
+Guaranteeing that CETVs would increase would have surpassed the Trustees' duty and, in doing so, the Trustee could have provided a CETV in excess of that to which the member was entitled, potentially to the detriment of other members as the excess would have been paid from the OBSPS' funds.
+I find that the information the Trustee provided to make this decision was reasonable in the circumstances and that it is only with the benefit of hindsight that criticism can be made.